How To Manage Pests The Natural Way

 Bring in the Predators

-For many garden pests, there is a predator to prey on it.
+Many garden pests have predators to prey on them.
 Create the optimum conditions for predators by providing suitable habitats and a water source.

 If you see a spike in a pest’s population, find out if there are any of the pest’s predators in your garden, as they may naturally reduce pest numbers.